bcpd/strain_passport_db/README.md

 *2. Merging of DRAM/bakta annotations tables.*
-Annotation tables are joined based on the GeneID, which is a combination of the MAG ID and the Locus tag (`merge_annotations.r`).
+Annotation tables are joined based on the GeneID, which is a combination of the MAG ID and the Locus tag (`merge_annotations.R`).
 - Input: Annotation tables from bakta (one .tsv per MAG), genome summaries from bakta (one .txt file per MAG), and DRAM (one .tsv file for all the MAGs).
 - Output: merged_annotations.tsv (stored in the Results folder of this repository)